KMahoney/squee/readme.md

 ## Notes and Limitations

 * Squee doesn't currently handle nulls or nullable fields.
-* There is a flat namespace for fields (as opposed to SQL's qualified field names i.e. `table.column`), so you can't join two tables containing the same field name without joining on those fields.
-This is a choice rather than a technical limitation - let's see how annoying it is!
+* Rows have a flat namespace, as opposed to SQL's qualified field names i.e. `table.column`.
+A row cannot have duplicate field names because there's no way to disambiguate them.
 * Very few SQL operators/functions are currently available.
 Basically just arithmetic operations (`=` `+` `-` `*` `/`) right now.
-* Only natural joins are currently available.
-Arbitrary join conditions shouldn't be too hard, but left/right joins require null handling.
+* Only natural and inner joins are currently available.
+Left/right joins require null handling.
 * I'm not sure how to handle aggregations yet.
 * The next objective is quality error reporting.